SCU-Hand with Integrated Single-Sheet Valve: A Funnel-Shaped Robotic Hand for Milligram-Scale Powder Handling

 The results of Experiment~1 are summarized in Tables~\ref{tab_sucess_rate} and~\ref{tab_time_and_step}.
 Table~\ref{tab_sucess_rate} shows the number of successful trials within $\pm$2\,mg, together with the mean and standard deviation of the final dropped weights.
 Table~\ref{tab_time_and_step} shows the average and standard deviation of the number of control steps and the total time required for each trial.
 In the visualization, trials in which all ten attempts were successful are highlighted in red, those with success rates above 80\% are highlighted in yellow, and those below 80\% are highlighted in blue.
 Direct PID indicates the result of glass beads with direct PID control.

 Glass beads and MSG consistently achieved success rates above 80\% across all target amounts.
 TiO$_2$, however, showed success rates below 50\% for targets between 50 and 3000\,mg, although in most failed cases the error remained within about 20\,mg.
-In case of using proposed algorithm, 80\% of the all trials achieved an error within $\pm$2\,mg, with the maximum error observed being approximately 20\,mg for TiO$_2$.
+With the proposed algorithm, 80\% of all trials achieved an error within $\pm$2\,mg, with the maximum error observed being approximately 20\,mg for TiO$_2$.
 Direct PID control succeeded only for the 500\,mg case, achieving 100\% successful trials.
 At 20\,mg, six of the ten trials did not converge within the maximum step limit, while at 3000\,mg, all trials overshot the target.